Koudela/eArc-component-di/README.md

 the old ones.

 Maybe your lucky and the time window is small enough to let the bug never really happen.
-But face it, you written bad  buggy code and what makes it even worse, it passed all quality enforcement measures!
+But face it, you have written bad buggy code and what makes it even worse, it passed all quality enforcement measures!

 To cut a long story short, if the engineer who wrote the CartService::class had a